sbonaretti/timeSavers/HowTo_CreatePythonPackage.md

   - Not used for coding because it does not have the iphython module (need to run the whole function to debug, like VisualStudio)

 - **Jupyter notebooks** (user interface)
-  - Uninstall current version
+  - Make sure you are in virtual environment:
     ```
+    source pyKNEEr/bin/activate
+    ```
+  - Uninstall current version:
+    ```
     pip uninstall pykneer
     ```
     (For ITK: installed packages are in `lib/python3.7/site-packages`)

-  - Install work-in-progress version
+  - Install work-in-progress version:
     ```
     python setup.py develop
     ```
     Note: package is installed in the directory as `setup.py`, not in the parent directory

+  - Launch JupyterLab:
+    ```
+    jupyter lab
+    ```
+    To close: `crtl + c`

-  - Re-import pykneer (top of notebook)
+  - Make sure to re-import pykneer in top of notebook

 ---

 **For version 0.0.3**